damymeister/Auto-Grove-Laravel/README.md

 ## Laravel Auto-Grove Car Rental and Blog App

 This is a web application developed using Laravel PHP framework, that provides a platform for car rental and blog for users.
 It can be acessed by using three roles: user, moderator and admin.
+The external appearance of the application was practically entirely made using bootstrap.
+User authentication and identification is done using Laravel Breeze.

 ## Features